Marks & Spencer

-As part of an ongoing support agreement with Marks and Spenser, Smallfry identified an opportunity to create a distinct own-brand version of a simple handheld fan.
+As part of an ongoing support agreement with Marks and Spencer, Smallfry identified an opportunity to create a distinct own-brand version of a simple handheld fan.
 While plenty of low cost competitive options were widely available, Smallfry’s insights process generated a unique version, specific to M&S. The final design was protected by a registered design process, which proved invaluable later on, enabling them to legally protect what went on to be a multi-million pound product line.

 Our Adaptive Process